AmazingAshish/Urban-Dukaan/README.md

 4. **Start the development server:**

     ```bash
-    npm start
+    npm run dev
     ```

     This will start the Tailwind CSS watcher.

 ## Usage

-Open the `index.html` file in your browser to view the website locally.
+Open your browser's `index.html` file to view the website locally.
 You can also navigate through the different pages like `shop.html`, `cart.html`, `sproduct.html`, etc.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)